 - PBS, Freedom Summer: Murder in Mississippi

-- Teaching Tolerance, Mighty Times (film)
+- Learning for Justice, Mighty Times (film)

 - King Institute, Montgomery Bus Boycott